-Master Description local Run Spark locally with one worker thread (that is, no parallelism). local[K] Run Spark locally with K worker threads.
-(Ideally, set this to the number of cores on your host.) local[] Run Spark locally with as many worker threads as logical cores on your host. spark://host:port Run using the Spark Standalone cluster manager with the Spark Master on the specified host and port (7077 by default). yarn Run using a YARN cluster manager.
+Master Description local Run Spark locally with one worker thread (that is, no parallelism).

+Master Description local[K] Run Spark locally with K worker threads.
+(Ideally, set this to the number of cores on your host.) local[] Run Spark locally with as many worker threads as logical cores on your host. yarn Run using a YARN cluster manager.
 The cluster location is determined by HADOOP_CONF_DIR or YARN_CONF_DIR.
-See Configuring the Environment on page 41.
+See Configuring the Environment on page 47.